mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 1. OrderStream validators observe the event and:
    1. Wait for the maturity block associated with the event (see peg spec for details)
    1. Construct and sign `witness` attestation transactions, "voting" for its validity
-   1. Each validator submits their witness account transaction††† to as many validators on the network as they are aware of.
+   1. Each validator submits their witness account transaction to as many validators on the network as they are aware of.
-1. Upon receipt of the witness††† attestations, the existing state machine logic in ParadigmCore deterministically handles the following process(es) according to the peg specification:
+1. Upon receipt of the witness attestations, the existing state machine logic in ParadigmCore deterministically handles the following process(es) according to the peg specification:
     1. Waiting for >=2/3 of active validators to submit attestations to the `RegistryUpdate` event in question
     1. Transitioning the event from the pending `state.events` object to the `state.validators` object upon confirmation of the event
     1. Pruning confirmed `witness` events from `state.events` (already [implemented here](https://github.com/ParadigmFoundation/ParadigmCore/blob/master/src/core/util/utils.ts#L234))